Ieeax/action-workflow/README.md

 ## Exports/Imports
 As noted above, actions can export objects (using the `IActionContext` service) and also import these from previous actions.
-Here's a simple example of an export:
+Here's a simple example of the two types of exports:
 ```csharp
 public class CustomAction : IAction<ContextObject>
 {